Silken Windhound Coat Colors

 AKC: [Color] 109 Grizzle, 249 Blue Grizzle,

-ISWS: Sable
+ISWS: [Color] Cream Sable, Gold Sable

 Grizzle Brindle: This genotype looks quite similar to grizzle, but with the addition of brindle.
 Adding brindle to the recipe has a fascinating effect.
 Instead of brindle appearing only where the phæomelanin is expressed, typically you can find brindle like stripes extending up into the black markings along the topline and sides as well.
 There are dogs with this genotype that appear silver brindle.
 Typically this occurs when the dog is also saddle (ASIPbs with UC Davis) and eg/e on the e locus.
 That combination restricts the black mantle marking to a very small patch of silver over the topline, revealing more brindle stripes.